hassan3111/News-Api/README.md

 ## Description
 This is a web appliction that displays a list of news sources from around the world.
 A user is able to click on a news source and view an abreviated version of the particular news article.
 Clicking on the news article will then redirect you to the news article's web page.  -->

-<!--
 # Prerequisties
 Python 3.8 Flask Pip -->

-# Prerequisties
-Python 3.8 Flask Pip -->
+<!--
 # Set Up
 1. Install python version 3.8
 2. Clone this repository : `$ git clone https://github.com/hassan3111/News-Api